-The K.LG.
-Type FE80 "Corundite" Plug is fitted to all models.
+The K.L.G.
+Type FE80 " Corundite " Plug is fitted to all models.

-It has a thread of 14 mm. and the reach is 3/4".
-The point gap is .015".
+It has a thread of 14 mm. and the reach is $\frac{3}{4}$ ".
+The point gap is $\frac{.}{020}$ to $\frac{.}{022}$ ".
 Check the point gaps every time the engine is decarbonised and, if necessary, re-set the points.

-See the plug is fitted with its external seating washer.
+See that the plug is fitted with its external seating washer.

 Coat the thread with "Oil Dag" or Graphite paste.
-(See page 36.)
+(See page 34.)

 Firmly tighten the plug by using the standard box spanner and tommy bar (Part No. 017252.)
-Ail that is required is a GAS-TIGHT joint.
-Therefore do not over tighten, which will not make a gas-tight joint more gas-tight, but can, and possibly will, distort and damage the body of the plug.
+All that is required is a GASTIGHT joint.
+Therefore do not over tighten, which will not make a gas-tight joint more gas-tight, but Can, and possibly will, distort and damage the body of the plug.

-Set the gaps to .015 inch.
+Set the gaps to ·020 to ·022".
 Never try to move the central electrode.
 To widen or narrow the gap between the electrodes only move the earth (side electrodes).
 Check the gaps first with a gap gauge.
 If they are too wide tap the earth (side electrodes) towards the central electrode using preferably a small copper drift and light hammer.
 Check the gaps between each tap and stop when the gauge is a nice sliding fit between the central electrode and the three earth side electrodes.